CHAPTER ONE

 “He guessed I was slicing vegetables julienne when I cut myself.
 He said julienne, which is exactly what I was doing.”

-“I’m ready for a cocktail!” said her mother.
+“I’m ready for a cocktail!”

-The magnolia bushes on either side of the paved driveway lifted as the muggy heat of the day dissipated.
-She asked her mother if she knew Edna Crowley.
-An older woman.
-Gray hair.
-Wore black.
-Walked with a cane.
-“Never seen anyone like that around here,” her mother replied.
 As they approached the garage, a large crow landed on its apex, hopped along then stopped and looked down at them letting out a staccato string of caws that sent chills down her spine.
 Crow.
 Crowly.
 Edna.
 Saeed.
 Coincidence.
 Just coincidence.
 For heaven’s sake.

 10

-Sitting with the bright light on his face made his head throb harder but there was nothing he could do about it.
-Nurse Braun checked his vitals, washed his wounds, then tweezed out the smallest pieces of glass implanted in his face.
-The doctor entered, greeting him.
-“Mr. Stone.
-I’m Doctor Shields.”
+Sitting with the bright light on his face made his head throb harder, but there was nothing he could do about it.
+Nurse Braun checked his vitals, washed his wounds, then carefully tweezed out the smallest pieces of glass embedded in his skin, each fragment dropping into the metal tray with a tiny ping.
+The man worked with methodical precision, the patience of someone accustomed to mending what some violent act had broken.

 “Hello,” he said, half expecting her to turn into the Queen of Hearts.